 AYRTON, Edward Russell.
 Wuhu, China 17.12.1882 — Tissamaharama 18.5.1914.
 British Archaeologist in Sri Lanka.
-Son of William Scrope A. of China Consular Service and Louisa McClatchie.
-Educated at St.Paul’s School.
+Son of William Scrope A., of China Consular Service, and Louisa McClatchie.
+Educated at St.Paul’s School in London.
 Archaeological training in Europe and Egypt (as Flinders Petrie’s Assistant 1902-04 at Abydos).
 In 1905-08 excavated in the Valley of the Kings.
 He came to Ceylon in March 1912 as Assistant to Archaeological Commissioner, H. C. P. Bell, in September became acting Arch.
 Commissioner and on 8th December Bell’s successor.
-He started exploration in South of the island, but died (drowned while on a shooting expedition) after less than two years in office and was thus not able of realising his plans.
+He started exploration in the South of the island, but died (drowned while on a shooting expedition) after less than two years in office and was thus not capable of realising his plans.
+Unmarried.

 Publications: A few early publications on Egyptian archaeology.